robertu94/libpressio_tutorial/exercises/2_comparing_compressors/README.md

 As you can see, we have detailed statistics comparing ZFP and SZ.
 You will also notice that the `figures` directory has been populated with histograms of the errors introduced, and spatial plots showing were errors where introduced.
 The figures directory was popluated by the `visualize.py` script and demonstrates the power of custom user-defined metrics.

 Now to how did we do this.
-In the `comparing_compressors` examples we use MPI4py's MPICommExecutor to run a series of different configurations on different MPI ranks.
+In the `comparing_compressors` examples we use MPI4py's MPICommExecutor or `libdistributed` in C++ to run a series of different configurations on different MPI ranks.
 We have a function that `make_config` generates a configuration from an interator over the set of configurations wer are interested in.
 From that, we can configure the compressor in the `run_compressor` function.

 ## Exercises